'Fertility van' hits streets of New York City

 To promote the launch of the company, startup Kindbody drew their blood for an anti-mullerian hormone test, which does not predict overall fertility but can be a useful measure for the outcome of IVF and egg freezing.
 Kindbody offered to send the test results via a secure email seven days later.

-The new women's wellness startup provides follow-up consultations and offers treatments such as vitro fertilization, known as IVF, and egg freezing, at its midtown Manhattan brick-and-mortar location.
+The new women's wellness startup provides follow-up consultations and offers treatments such as in vitro fertilization, known as IVF, and egg freezing, at its midtown Manhattan brick-and-mortar location.

 The women, who ranged in age from 20 to 55, climbed into the Kindbody van to learn more about their options for conceiving.